geekobueno/HikariFlix-Mobile-Frontend/README.md

 # TachiAnime-Frontend
-The frontend for the TachiAnime project
+The mobile frontend for the TachiAnime project

+built with react native and expo